bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 The third is **T-streams**.
 T-streams is Kafka-like message broker which is native to SJ-Platform and is used as internal data exchange bus inside the system.

-7. JDBC/Elasticsearch/RESTful interface as output destination for processing data;
+**JDBC/Elasticsearch/RESTful interface as output destination for processing data**.
+Processed data are exported to JDBC-compatible database, Elasticsearch or RESTful interface.

-8. performance metrics.
+**Performance metrics**.
+SJ-Platform supports embedded performance metrics which help system managers to observe the runtime performance of the system.

+**Extensive simulator development framework**.
+SJ-Platform provdies developers with special "mock" infrastructure which helps develop and test modules without actual deployment to the runtime.

 These features will be explained in the documentation in depth.